Labelled well-quasi-order for permutation classes

 \section{Abstract}

-While the theory of labeled well-quasi-order has received significant attention in the graph setting, it has not yet been considered in the context of permutation patterns.
-We initiate this study here, and using labeled well-quasi-order are able to subsume and extend all of the well-quasi-order results in the permutation patterns literature.
-Connections to the graph setting are emphasized throughout.
-In particular, we establish that a permutation class is labeled well-quasi-ordered if and only if its corresponding graph class is also labeled well-quasi-ordered.
+While the theory of labelled well-quasi-order has received significant attention in the graph setting, it has not yet been considered in the context of permutation patterns.
+We initiate this study here, and show how labelled well quasi order provides a lens through which to view and extend previous well-quasi-order results in the permutation patterns literature.
+Connections to the graph setting are emphasised throughout.
+In particular, we establish that a permutation class is labelled well-quasi-ordered if and only if its corresponding graph class is also labelled well-quasi-ordered.